Kenayomi/GDP-Growth-Analysis/README.md

 # Data Collection and Preparation
 The data for this analysis was collected from a reputable source, [Kaggle](https://www.kaggle.com/datasets/zackerym/gdp-annual-growth-for-each-country-1960-2020), and processed to ensure its accuracy and completeness.
 The data included the following variables:

-# Country Name
+- Country Name - name of country
-- Year
-- GDP (in trillions of US dollars)
-- YoY Growth and Trend Analysis
+- Country Code - code of country (3 letters)
+- Indicator Name - all fields filled with 'GDP (current US$)'
+- Indicator Code - all fields contains 'NY.GDP.MKTP.CD' value
+- Colums for each year
 A comparison metric was added to the data to calculate the YoY growth of each country's GDP.
 The YoY growth was calculated by dividing the current year's GDP by the previous year's GDP and subtracting 1.
 This calculation provided a clear picture of each country's GDP growth over time.

 A trend analysis was also conducted to understand the overall trend of the countries' YoY growth.
 This was done by creating a line chart that plotted the YoY growth over time for each country.
 The chart helped to identify the countries that were experiencing consistent growth, as well as those that were experiencing fluctuations in their GDP growth.